continued from part 3, here

 In the violinist analogy, the kidnapped donor admittedly has no duty to the ailing violinist, but what if the donor had consented to or even caused the violinist’s condition?
 What if the donor had directly created the situation by pushing the violinist off a building?
 Is she not a murderer if she then lets the violinist die?

-This is a critical distinction because a person violates the non-aggression principle by placing any other person in harm’s way.
+This is a critical distinction because a person can violate the non-aggression principle by placing another person in harm’s way.
 In the case of abortion, the mother creates a situation whereby the unborn child is completely dependent on her.
 She conceived the child and placed it in the position that it will die unless she follows through with her pregnancy.

 Consider a woman who picks up a baby and holds it.
 The woman does not ordinarily have any duty to hold babies.
 But having picked up the baby, may she then drop it to the floor, with the excuse that she has every right not to hold babies?
 Most will agree that if she drops the baby, she becomes an aggressor and society has every right to prevent her from doing so.
 The duty to prevent harm falls on the one who creates a potentially harmful situation.